2. I BREED FOR HEALTH AND PERSONALITY

 5. YOU ARE PROBABLY GOING TO HAVE TO WAIT AND PUT DOWN A DEPOSIT

-I have a waiting list.
-You get on the waiting list by sending a $200 deposit check to:
+To get on the waiting list, you send me a $200 deposit check to:

 11500 Indian Spring Court,